 - Book a flight you know you’re going to take.
 Once you use your certificate, it’s gone, and it is both costly and a hassle to change your ticket once issued.

 If you fly Delta regularly, the companion certificate offered by the Delta SkyMiles cards is an excellent perk.
 You essentially get a 2-for-1 deal (with just a little extra in taxes).
 I am more partial to the Reserve version, personally.
 Since you can use this one for first class flights, you can recoup a whole lot of the card’s $550 annual fee.
-In addition, the Reserve card provides Delta SkyClub access and allows you to earn additional MQMs toward Delta Medallion status, making it an all-around excellent pick for a Delta loyalist.
+In addition, the Reserve card provides Delta SkyClub access, lounge guest passes and allows you to earn additional MQMs toward Delta Medallion status, making it an all-around excellent pick for a Delta loyalist.
 Hopefully the Bougie Miles Delta Companion Certificate Guide answers all of your questions, bit feel free to comment below and ask anything not covered.